aws-solutions-library-samples/guidance-for-retail-analytics-using-generative-ai-on-aws/README.md

 - Amazon EC2
 - Amazon DynamoDB

-### Supported Regions (if applicable)
+### Supported Regions

-us-west-2, us-east-2, us-east-1, ap-south-1, ap-southeast-1, ap-southeast-2, ap-northeast-1, eu-central-1, eu-west-1, eu-west-3, or any other region that supports the services used in the Guidance.
+us-west-2, us-east-2, us-east-1, ap-south-1, ap-southeast-1, ap-southeast-2, ap-northeast-1, eu-central-1, eu-west-1, eu-west-3, or any other region that supports the services (bedrock) used in the Guidance.

-## Deployment Steps (required)
+## Deployment Steps

 ### 1. Prepare EC2 Instance
 Create an EC2 with following configuration: